Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Oklahoma and its opponents have combined for 55.5 points only two times this year.
+- Oklahoma and its opponents have scored at least 56.5 points only twice this year.

-- West Virginia has combined with its opponents to score more than 55.5 points in one game this season.
+- West Virginia's games have gone over 56.5 points in only one opportunity this season.

+- Saturday's total is 28.8 points lower than the two team's combined 85.3 points per game average.

-- The two teams combine to average 85.3 points per game, 29.8 more than the over/under in this contest.
+- The 34 combined points per game that these two squads have allowed this season are 22.5 fewer than the 56.5 over/under in this contest.

-- This contest's total is 21.5 points more than the 34 these two squads combine to allow per game this season.

 Oklahoma Stats and Trends

-- The Sooners have covered the spread once this season when favored by 17 points or more (in three chances).
+- The Sooners have been favored by 17 points or more three times this season and covered the spread in one of them.

-- Oklahoma's games this year have hit the over on two of three set point totals (66.7%).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.